Disclosure:

 What is Shared Hosting?

-Shared hosting is a hosting type where several (hundreds or thousands) website hosting accounts share a single web hosting server and its resources, such as CPU, bandwidth, and RAM.
+Shared hosting is a hosting type in which several (hundreds or thousands) website hosting accounts share a single web server and its resources, such as CPU, bandwidth, and RAM.

-Web hosts use this type of hosting to save cost, manage more websites on a single server computer, and allocate server resources evenly.
+Web hosts use this type of hosting to save costs, manage more websites on a single server computer, and allocate server resources evenly.

 Pros and Cons